ThatOneCalculator/DiscordRPCMaker/README.md

 ### My buttons aren't working!
 Discord doesn't let you click your own buttons.
 However, everyone else can.
 This is a limitation with Discord.

-### I can't see the presence!
-Make sure you are not invisible/offline.
-If you ARE online/idle/dnd...
-- Make sure you don't have another program taking up a presence slot.
-- Try running the last command again

-### The image(s) aren't showing!
-If you just put them in, *sometimes* Discord takes a minute or so to cache them properly.

 ### I can't install the npm packages!
 - Make sure you're using the LTS release of Node.js
 - Try reinstalling node, making sure npm is included.